flatcar-archive/flatcar-docs/os/booting-with-pxe.md

-# Booting Flatcar Linux via PXE
+# Booting Flatcar Container Linux via PXE

-These instructions will walk you through booting Flatcar Linux via PXE on real or virtual hardware.
-By default, this will run Flatcar Linux completely out of RAM.
-Flatcar Linux can also be [installed to disk](installing-to-disk.md).
+These instructions will walk you through booting Flatcar Container Linux via PXE on real or virtual hardware.
+By default, this will run Flatcar Container Linux completely out of RAM.
+Flatcar Container Linux can also be [installed to disk](installing-to-disk.md).

-A minimum of 3 GB of RAM is required to boot Flatcar Linux via PXE.
+A minimum of 3 GB of RAM is required to boot Flatcar Container Linux via PXE.

 ## Configuring pxelinux